-Many formalisms have been developed to describe one or more classes of soft constraints [6, 7, 3].
+more classes of soft constraints [6, 7, 3].
 In this paper we refer to one which is general enough to describe most of the desired classes.
 This framework is based on a semiring structure, that is, a set plus two operators: the set contains all the preference levels, one of the operators gives the order over such a set, while the other one is the combination operator [2, 1].

 It has been shown that constraint propagation and search techniques, as usually developed for classical constraints, can be extended also to soft constraints, if certain conditions are met [2].
-However, while for classical constraints there are formalisms and environments to describe search procedures and propagation schemes [12], as far as we know nothing of this sort is yet available for soft constraints.
-Such tools would obviously be very useful, since they would provide a flexible environment where to specify and try the execution of different propagation schemes.
+However, while for classical constraints there are formalisms and environments to describe search procedures and propagation schemes [14], as far as we know nothing of this sort is yet available for soft constraints.
+Such tools would obviously be very useful, since they would provide a flexible environment where to specify and experiment with different propagation schemes.

-In this paper we propose to use the Constraint Handling Rules (CHR) framework [8], which is widely used to specify propagation algorithms for classical constraints, and has shown great generality and flexibility in many application fields.
-CHR describe propagation algorithms via two kinds of rules, which, given some constraints, either replace them (in a simplification rule) or add some new constraints (in a propagation rule).
-With a collection of such rules, one can easily specify complex constraint reasoning algorithms.
+In this paper we propose to use the Constraint Handling Rules (CHRs) framework [8], which is widely used to specify propagation algorithms for classical constraints, and has shown great generality and flexibility in many application fields.
+CHRs describe propagation algorithms via two kinds of rules, which, given some constraints, either replace them (by a simplification rule) or add some new constraints (by a propagation rule).
+With such rules, one can specify constraint reasoning algorithms, and the repeated application of the rules implements the desired algorithm.

-We describe how to use CHR to specify propagation algorithms for soft constraints.
-The advantages of using a well-tested formalism, as CHR is, to specify soft constraint propagation algorithms are many-fold.
+We describe how to use CHRs to specify propagation algorithms for soft constraints.
+The advantages of using a well-tested formalism, as CHRs is, to specify soft constraint propagation algorithms are manyfold.
 First, we get an easy implementation of new solvers for soft constraints starting from existing solvers for classical constraints.
 Moreover, we obtain an easy experimentation platform, which is also flexible and adaptable.
 And finally, we develop a general implementation which can be used for many different classes of soft constraints, and also to combine some of them.